Why is my dog vomiting?

 What will the vet do?

 The vet will perform a clinical exam of your dog and if your dog’s symptoms are mild enough, the vet may suggest treatment just to relieve discomfort.
-This can include not feeding your dog for a few hours and then feeding an easily digestible low-fat diet such as chicken and rice.
+This can include not feeding your dog for a few hours and then feeding an easily digestible low-fat diet such as boiled chicken and white rice.

 If your vet is suspicious of certain gut illnesses, they may suggest x-rays, ultrasound scans or blood and urine tests.
 The treatment in these cases will be dependent on the cause and in some cases, the vet may want to keep your dog in the hospital to give them fluids and medications.